esteveslima/xswords/README.md

 Players cannot lock anothers players words.
 Solved fields from solved words are skipped in case there is any in the selected word.
 Match has a time limit and score is based on the sum of player's solved words lenght.
-On the end of the game, game is finished and player's scores are updated.
+At the end of the game, game is finished and player's scores are updated.

 Front-end built with React JS.
 Back-end built with Node JS, Express JS and Mongoose(MongoDB's ODM for users data), in addition of SocketIO websocket.